I’ve always loved the way the LORD led His people so personally, just as He does us…if only we’d follow (Exodus 13:21-22).

 2. A lying tongue

-4. A heart that plans wickedly
+4. A heart that devises wicked plans

-5. Feet that run to do evil
+5. Feet that are swift in running to evil

-6. A false/lying witness
+6. A false witness who speaks lies

 Isn’t it interesting that lies are on the same list as murder?
 That lies are spoken of twice?
-Lying is worse than you might think, lying is the language of Lucifer, the dialect of the Devil (John 8:44) and if you can lie, you’re susceptible and vulnerable to do anything else.
+Lying is worse than you might think, lying is the language of Lucifer, the dialect of the Devil (John 8:44) and if you can lie, you’re vulnerable to do anything else.

 If you have any questions or comments on today’s reading, or you’d like to share something the Lord showed you, feel free to leave a reply below.
 I’d love to hear from you as we grow forward in 2021.